shtoa/EvilLLM/README.md

 </br>

-> :warning: Make sure all dependencies listed above have been installed
+> :warning: Make sure all dependencies listed above have been installed and rhubarb is installed in <code>EvilLLM/backend/utils</code>

 1. Clone the Repository: